rustls/rustls-ffi/README.md

     RUSTFLAGS="--print native-static-libs" cargo build

+It may also be helpful to consult the [example C applications](#example-applications).

-## Dynamic Library
+## Dynamic linking rustls-ffi

 Using rustls-ffi as a static library has some downsides.
 Notably each application that links the static library will need to be rebuilt for each update to rustls-ffi, and duplicated copies of rustls-ffi will be included in each application.

-Building rustls-ffi as a dynamic library (`--crate-type=cdylib`) can resolve these issues, however this approach comes with its own trade-offs.
+Building rustls-ffi as a dynamic library can resolve these issues, however this approach comes with its own trade-offs.
 We currently consider this option **experimental**.

+To link against the resulting dynamic library on MacOS or Linux, use `pkg-config` to populate your `LDLIBS` and `CFLAGS` as appropriate:

+    LDLIBS="$(pkg-config --libs rustls)"
+    CFLAGS="$(pkg-config --cflags rustls)"

 ### ABI Stability